Do you know that you have an invisible assassin in your aquarium?

 And, these bacteria just happen to live in your filter.

 By adding another cycled filter to your aquarium, the bacteria will eat the ammonia, lowering the levels back to zero.

 But if you don’t have multiple tanks, tracking down a cycled filter can be difficult.
 If you have a good relationship with your local fish store, or a good friend in the hobby, they may allow you to take one.

 In an ammonia emergency, water conditioner can be used to render ammonia harmless.

-By binding the ammonia, the water conditioner gives your bacteria the opportunity to catch up and remove it from your aquarium.
+By binding the ammonia, the water conditioner gives your bacteria the opportunity to catch up.

 Not only does it detoxify ammonia, but it also deals with nearly any other water quality issue that may arise!

-I highly recommend keeping a bottle on hand, just in case of emergency.
+I highly recommend keeping a bottle on hand, just in case of an emergency.